SNodeC/snode.c/README.md

         Configuration for server instance 'echo'
 ```

-Note that now the named instance *echoserver* now appears at the end of the help screen.
+Note that now the named instance *echo* now appears at the end of the help screen.

-To get informations about what can be configured for the *echoserver* instance it is just needed to write
+To get informations about what can be configured for the *echo* instance it is just needed to write

 ```shell
 command@line:~/> echoserver echo --help